clinics

 1. Clinical support

-We work with health care professionals in the pediatric and adult systems to help ensure a smooth transfer from pediatric to adult health care services, including developing clinical guidelines and preparation and transfer documentation tools.
+We work with health care professionals in the pediatric and adult systems to help ensure a smooth transfer from pediatric to adult health care services, including preparation and transfer documentation tools.

 2. Youth and family engagement

-We work with youth and families to ensure that their voices are heard in developing toolkits and resources to support their transition.
+We work with youth and families to ensure that their voices are heard during their transition.

 3. Education and knowledge translation

-We can support workshops and presentations for youth, families, and health care providers to increase awareness, skills, and competencies about transition issues, and share resources and research.
+We can support workshops and presentations for youth, families, and health-care providers to increase awareness, skills, and competencies about transition issues.

 4. Research and evaluation

-We contribute to practice- and evidence-based knowledge by publishing our research and working with other programs that are evaluating transition efforts.
+We contribute to practice- and evidence-based knowledge by publishing research and working with other programs evaluating transition efforts.

 Tab Heading